 Farms of the future

 Slowly but surely, urban agriculture continues to impact food security globally.
 As arable land becomes scarcer, there are several studies on technologies that enhance productivity of urban farms.
 Secondly, with urbanization continuing to soar, an increasing urban population provides the required demand for fresh food.
+Many young people are now investing their money and time in urban farming.

 Challenges of Urban farming